BCI & Neuroscience — Research Frontier

 Areas where the KB needs more sources:

-- Paradromics high-bandwidth BCI — suggested search: "Paradromics Connexus BCI 2026"
+- Paradromics Connexus — high-bandwidth cortical BCI; preclinical — suggested search: "Paradromics Connexus high-bandwidth BCI 2026"

-- Long-term implant reliability — suggested search: "intracortical electrode longevity biocompatibility 2026"
+- Long-term implant reliability data — 5+ year electrode stability studies — suggested search: "intracortical electrode longevity biocompatibility 2026"

-- BCI ethics and regulation — suggested search: "brain-computer interface ethics neuroethics regulation 2026"
+- BCI ethics and regulation — neuroethics frameworks for cognitive BCIs, neural data privacy law — suggested search: "brain-computer interface ethics neuroethics regulation 2026"